 If you enjoy the experience Debian provides, but want your whole system to be bleeding edge, Sid is your best choice.

-OpenSUSE and Fedora can be described as two sides of the same coin in many ways.
-They’re supported by competing companies, SUSE and Red Hat respectively.
-It’s fitting then, that they both have a bleeding edge version of their operating systems.
+openSUSE and Fedora share some key similarities.
+They’re supported by competing enterprise-oriented companies, SUSE and Red Hat respectively.
+They’re also the two largest distros to use the RPM package format.
+So it’s fitting that both have a bleeding edge version of their operating systems.

-4. Gentoo Unstable
+4. Gentoo ~arch

 5. Arch Linux (and Derivatives)

 There are two streams of package releases: stable and testing.
-You can expect the stable programs to be about as updated as any of the other choices above.
+You can expect the stable programs to be about as up-to-date as any of the other choices above.
 For those even more adventurous though, the testing repositories await.

-Of course, there are always risks, using an operating system that by design is always changing.
+There are always risks with using an operating system that by design is always changing.
 As such, it’s important to take some precautions.
-It’s good practice to back up your hard disk drive just in case something goes wrong, for example.
+You need to have a plan in place for when things go wrong.